Americans are starting to look over their shoulders for an economic boogeyman: out-of-control inflation.

-Even with vaccinations leading to a surge in demand once the economy more fully reopens, economists say it’d be hard to expect sustained price increases at a time when more than 10 million Americans are jobless.
-That environment would naturally keep a lid on demand and take away firms’ wherewithal to hike prices, with wages also being restrained as extra workers remain on the sidelines.
+An environment with more than 8 million jobs missing would naturally keep a lid on demand and take away firms’ wherewithal to hike prices, with wages also being restrained as extra workers remain on the sidelines.

 “The greatest indicator of inflation in recent decades has been unit labor costs, and we’re looking at a labor market that has a lot of slack,” Hooper says.
 “When you have decades of disinflationary pressure, it’s very unlikely to see a rapid change.”

 A pick-up in inflation might be welcomed news for Fed officials and possibly even American workers, if it means wages are climbing.
 But what’s clear about inflation is, once that plane takes off on the runway, it’s pretty hard to turn it around.
 Fed Vice Chairman Richard Clarida said in a Wednesday appearance that the consumer price jump caught him by “surprise.”

 “The risk is definitely there, but it’s not a foregone conclusion,” McBride says.
 “For those that are too heavily weighted in cash and fixed-income investments for their age and risk tolerance, they would want to revisit that before inflation becomes a problem.”